Cluedrew/iron-space/README.md

 must be handled by outside code) and maintains the view into the plane that appears on screen.

+Movement is on a 2d plane, so it can be handled with x, y & rotation.
+Collition on the other hand requires a bit more detail, a shape is required on both ends so they can hit each other.

+Clicks are collitions as well, a click is a point that collides with things on screen.
+A click (or other input) can be sent into the Plane and it will be passed on to one of the objects.
+Or not, as clicks can fall through Planes if there is nothing in them at that point.

 ### Components ###
 The GameObjects are collections of components, I am considering if there is some base I can give to the components.
 For instance if I wanted to have